Architecture Toolset in Autodesk AutoCAD | Features

 Designing with space and zone objects

 Enhance your design options.
-Organise reports with spaces, and use zones to structure spaces into various groups, according to different schemes.
+Organize reports with spaces, and use zones to structure spaces into various groups, according to different schemes.

 Detail Component Manager

-Use the Detail Component Manager dialogue box to seamlessly navigate between different detail component databases.
+Use the Detail Component Manager dialog box to seamlessly navigate between different detail component databases.
 A hierarchical tree view and a filter feature make it easy to locate individual components within a database.

 Architectural renovation

-Display existing, demolished and new constructions in a single drawing.
+Display existing, demolished, and new construction in a single drawing.
 This lets you design and produce renovations more quickly, while avoiding errors typically caused by editing multiple drawings.

 In this study, the Architecture toolset boosted productivity by up to 61%,* bringing dramatic time savings to common AutoCAD architectural design tasks.